graphhopper/directions-api/FAQ.md

 The API credit limits are listed in the dashboard and depend on the selected package.
 The limits are also reported in the response header for every request.

+## Documentation and Demo

+Our documentation is available [here](https://github.com/graphhopper/directions-api/blob/master/README.md) and some demos are available for [every client](https://github.com/graphhopper/directions-api/blob/master/README.md#api-clients-and-examples).
+Or have a look into [our references](https://graphhopper.com/#usecases) or at [GraphHopper Maps](https://graphhopper.com/maps/) for more advanced examples.

 ## Pricing

 You can find the detailed pricing in the dashboard.
 For individual requirements we offer small and big custom packages.